 Round and Turn

-Intense Conflict is split into Rounds where Each character has a chance to act.
+Intense Conflict is split into Rounds where each participant has a chance to act.
 When they have this chance it is their Turn.

 • Take two Actions on their Turn